All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What are flashbacks?

-For example, a war veteran who witnesses combat may suddenly feel himself back on the battlefield after hearing a loud explosion-like sound.
-For him, this sound can become a trigger that starts a flashback, and reality here and now disappears, replaced by what happened in the past.
+For example, a war veteran who witnessed combat may suddenly feel as if they are back on the battlefield upon hearing a loud sound resembling an explosion.
+For them, this sound can become a trigger that initiates a flashback, and the reality of here and now disappears, replaced by what happened in the past.

 How do flashbacks occur?

-Who can face flashbacks?
+Who can experience flashbacks?

-How to deal with flashbacks?
+How to cope with flashbacks?

 This post doesn't have any additions from the author yet.